postmanlabs/labs-docs/src/pages/docs/postman-flows/core-concepts/blocks-list.md

 * **Get Variable**

-  Retrieves the value of a previously-assigned variable.
+  Retrieves the value of an assigned variable.

 * **Create Variable**